Home » ADMISSION » UCSD Acceptance Rate By Major: 2023 Analysis

-UCSD Acceptance Rate By Major: 2023 Analysis
+UCSD Acceptance Rate 2023 By Major: Admission Stats

 What is the UCSD acceptance rate for freshmen and transfer students?
 Can you get into UC San Diego with a low GPA?

-The University of California, San Diego, has an acceptance or admission rate of 23.7%.
+In this article, I explained all you need to know about UCSD’s admission rates and the admission requirements for prospective applicants.
+The University of California, San Diego, has an acceptance or admission rate of 24.7%.
 This implies that out of every 100 applicants, only 24 are offered admission.

 As one of the world’s best research universities and one of the top public colleges in the US, UC San Diego has over 40000 students.
-The university is still searching for bold innovators eager to swap ideas, share experiences and explore the world with a new perspective.
+The university is still searching for bold innovators eager to swap ideas, share experiences, and explore the world with a new perspective.

-The UCSD acceptance rate for the class of 2026 is about 23.7%.
-The university received 131,245 freshman applications in 2022 and offered 31,160 first-year applicants admission.
+The UCSD acceptance rate for the class of 2027 is about 24.7%.
+The university received 130,841 freshman applications in 2023 and offered 32,314 first-year applicants admission.

-It may also interest you that UCSD’s transfer acceptance rate for 2022 is 57%, and 92% of admitted transfer students were from California community colleges.
+It may also interest you that UCSD’s transfer acceptance rate for 2023 is 62.4%, and 92% of admitted transfer students were from California community colleges.

 UCSD acceptance rate by major